pathak-Paritosh/array-methods-js/README.md

-# Array Methods and method chaining
+# Array Methods in JS

 **1. Filter Method** : *Used to filter out some elements from an array based on some conditions.
 It returns a new array.*
 > For ex : Given an array of integers, create a new array which contains only the elements those are greater than 50.